Thorfusion/solder.py/README.md

 + R2 bucket integration with mod uploading, host your files on the cloud!
 + MCIL optional mod tag
 + Generate changelog
++ Pin your favorite modpacks to your menu!

 # Features to be added in the future